two-torial/two-torial/docs/games/konami/iidx/16_empress/troubleshooting.md

     - Double-check that you followed all steps in the setup guide correctly
     - Your data may be corrupt in one way or another, you could try starting from scratch using trusted data sources

-!!! info "For issues with desync and the such, check out Bemanitools' performance guide [here](https://github.com/djhackersdev/bemanitools/blob/master/doc/iidxhook/iidx-syncbook.md)"
+!!! info "For issues with desync, check out the [Bemanitools IIDX syncbook](https://github.com/djhackersdev/bemanitools/blob/master/doc/iidxhook/iidx-syncbook.md)"

 ### Other

 ??? tip "Background videos not working"

-    The CLVSD codec is not installed.
-Install it by following the correct section in the setup guide.
+    The CLVSD codec is not registered.
+Follow the instructions in the [setup guide](setup.md#installing-bemanitools).